 6. Have Your Own Bank Account

 Once you land that job, you’re going to need somewhere to deposit your first paycheck.
-If your only experience with a bank account thus far is swiping the credit card that your parents pay for, then it’s time for you to take responsibility of your own finances.
+If your only experience with a bank account thus far is swiping the credit card that your parents pay for, then it’s time for you to take responsibility for your own finances.
 If your parents still let you keep that credit card, great — but you should still have the money you make go into your own bank account so you can gain a new understanding (and appreciation) for the value of a dollar.

 7. Manage Your Money

 If you’re living on your own, you’re going to have bills to pay or at least groceries to buy if you live in a dorm or you’re lucky enough to have parents who are still helping you out.
 You might think you’re living the dream by surviving off of midnight Taco Bell runs and double-shot frappuccinos.
 However, you’ll soon learn that your shiny new bank account isn’t a bottomless pot of gold.
 Think about what happens when you blow all your money on coffee and quesadillas and have nothing left to pay for deodorant and toothpaste.
 Or worse, your electricity bill?

 I know this word is cringe, but you’re going to have to make a budget.
 And stick to it.
 You don’t want to be the person who’s constantly borrowing money.
 Your friends and parents will get tired of that really quickly.
 Get your shit together enough to make ends meet.

 8. Ask for Help